backdrop-contrib/bueditor/README.txt

 func -> name of the function that will be executed after submission instead of the default one. (for advanced use)

-The simplest form, for example: eDefTagDialog('div', ['id', 'class', 'style']);
-will create a DIV Tag Dialog requesting values of attributes id, class and style.
+The simplest form, for example: eDefTagDialog('div', ['id', 'class', 'style', 'html']);//html is a special keyword that represents inner html will create a DIV Tag Dialog requesting values of attributes id, class and style and also the inner html.
 It will also detect if the selection is a proper DIV tag, and if so, will put the values of attributes to the corresponding fields.
 After submission, it will enclose/replace the selection in textarea.

 You might have noticed that fields in image/link dialogs are declared as objects not as strings.
 That's a customized form of declaring attributes.
 It is ideal to use an object if you want
-- a field type other than textfield (type: 'select', options: {'left': 'Left', 'right': 'Right'}) - only select is supported.
+- a field type other than textfield (type: 'select', options: {'left': 'Left', 'right': 'Right'}) textarea and select are the two options other than the default.
 - a custom label (title: 'Image URL')
 - a default value (value: ' ')
 - some prefix or suffix text or html (prefix: '[ ', suffix: ' ]')
 - to join two fields in a single line like in image width & height fields (getnext: true)
+- to set custom attributes for the field (attributes: {size: 10, style: 'width: 200px'})

+Note:
-- to set custom attributes for the field (attributes: {size: 10, style: 'width: 200px'}) The field object must have a name property that specifies the attribute name. {name: 'href'}
+- The field object must have a name property that specifies the attribute name. ex:{name: 'href'}
+- If a field value has new line character(\n) in it, then the field type automatically becomes "textarea"

 So lets add an "align" attribute field to the image dialog(note that it's not XHTML compliant):

 The field object to pass to eDefTagDialog is;
 {
   name: 'align',//required
-  title: 'Image align', // if we dont set it, it will be set as 'Align' automatically.(name whose first letter is uppercase)
+  title: 'Image align', // if we dont set it, it will be set as 'Align' automatically.(the name with first letter uppercase)
   type: 'select', // we use a selectbox instead of a plain textfield.
   options: {'': '', left: 'Left', right: 'Right', center: 'Center'} // set options in the form-> {attribute-value: 'Visible value'}
 }